bdwilson/ecovacs-api/README.md

 # Hubitat
-Use the [http get switch](https://github.com/hubitat/HubitatPublic/blob/master/examples/drivers/httpGetSwitch.groovy) to have an on/off switch using the above commands.
-You can also link these to Amazon Alexa so you can have the N79S features on the N79.
+Use the [http get switch](https://github.com/hubitat/HubitatPublic/blob/master/examples/drivers/httpGetSwitch.groovy) to have an on/off switch using the above commands. __You use the urls above but without the "curl -s"__.
+You may also use Rule Machine to make HTTP calls.
+You can also link these to
+Amazon Alexa so you can have the N79S features on the N79.

 # Troubleshooting